1100110/duststorm/README.md

 * Vibe.d
 * MongoDB
+* Available Online (Most likely js) Editors

 The site should use interactivepython.org as a 'guide'.
+Note the quotes.
 It is a functional website that does what we want, just for a different language.
+Therefore we can almost compare ourselves 'apples to apples'

-Be on the lookout for anything that is more difficult than it is on IP.org
+Be on the lookout for anything that is more difficult than it is on IP.org Account Creation, Login, Navigation, etc.

 Tutorials
 ---------

-The formats to be used:
+The format to be used:

 * Markdown